 The opening and closing forces of the jaws during one masticatory cycle were simulated by the values of the amount of force exerted by the masticatory muscles with respect to time.
 The graphical representations depicting the amount of force with respect to time during opening and closing from Commisso et al, 2015 were interpreted (Table 3).
 Ipsilateral force values of the masticatory muscles were considered as the right side.
-Contralateral force values of the masticatory muscles of the masticatory muscles were (Figures 2 and 3).
+Contralateral force values of the masticatory muscles were considered as the left side (Figures 2 and 3).